Andros415/Andros415/README.md

 <h2 align="center">Hey there 👋 - I'm Andrei 😄!</h2>

-A full-stack web developer and University of Georgia graduate whose passionate about delving into new areas/technologies such as Machine Learning and UI/UX to build out my 'web' 🕸️ of skills and empowering others to do the same
+<p align="center"><i>A full-stack web developer and University of Georgia graduate who's passionate about delving into new areas/technologies such as Machine Learning and UI/UX to build out my 'web' 🕸️ of skills and empowering others to do the same</i></p>

 ## 🔭 What I'm currently working on
 - Learning some new skills such as Tailwind and R